cmbarton/land-use_in_eastern_iberia/README.md

 | dent.sickle	| denticulated sickle blades	| denticulated sickle blades (usually with silica sheen) |

 ## GIS Files of Survey, Sampling Protocol, and Interpolation for Occupational Ubiquity and Land Use Intensity
-In ESRI shapefile format.
-Polygons of survey patches ("subsectors") and sampling strata ("zones") for each of the 3 study areas (Canal de Navarrés, Hoya de Buñol, & Cocina-Catadau) in eastern Spain.
-Also polygons of survey blocks ("sectors") for Navarrés and Buñol study areas.
+In ESRI shapefile format: polygons of survey patches ("subsectors"), survey blocks ("sectors"), and sampling strata ("zones").
+There is only a single sampling stratum (zone) for Hoya de Buñol.
+Sectors were only defined for Zone 3 in the Cocina-Catadau study area.
 See paper for more information.

 ### Metadata for GIS Files
 __study.area:__ valley surveyed